Wing-stop logo

 Excellent

 Wing-stop earns an Excellent Stability Score.
-Three-year turnover of 0.36% is well below the typical Food & Beverage franchise (around 5%), and it sits beneath the lowest-churn 10% of Food & Beverage franchises.
-Out of 16 total exits across the three reported years, franchisor buybacks dominated with 9, alongside 7 ceased operations, no terminations, and no non-renewals.
+Three-year turnover of 0.30% is well below the typical Food & Beverage franchise (around 6%).
+Out of 17 total exits, reacquisitions dominated with 12, alongside 5 ceased operations, and no terminations or non-renewals.

 Unit Growth Analysis